Tools4everBV/HelloID-Conn-Prov-Target-ProActive-SpendCloud/README.md

 ## Introduction

 HelloID target connector for ProActive.
-This target connector uses a SQLLITE database as the intermediate step for the actual export to CSV.
+This target connector uses a SQLite database as the intermediate step for the actual export to CSV.
 The new persons are placed in this database and possibly updated if required.
 When a person no longer gets access to ProActive, the persons are also deleted from this database.

 To finally send the perons to ProActive, a Service Automation task is running from a schedule and creates an export in CSV with the required data to create, manage or delete the accounts in ProActive.